MicrosoftDocs/visualstudio-docs/mac/building-and-cleaning-projects-and-solutions.md

 ---
-title: "Building and Cleaning Projects and Solutions"
+title: "Building and Cleaning Projects and Solutions in Visual Studio for Mac"
-description:
+description: "This article describes how to build a project in Visual Studio for Mac"
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017